jltaylor-us/StardewRangeHighlight/README.md

 A Stardew Valley SMAPI mod for adding range highlighting.

+You can find this mod on [Nexus Mods](https://www.nexusmods.com/stardewvalley/mods/6752) if you prefer.

 ## For mod users

 This mod adds highlighting for the range of the following items and buildings: